khalidrahmani/jaderp/doc/search_view.rst

 +++++++++++++++++++++++++++++

 Ultimately, the point of the search view is to allow searching.
-In OpenERP this is done via :ref:`domains <openerpserver:domains>`.
-On the other hand, the OpenERP Web 7 search view's state is modelled after a collection of :js:class:`~openerp.web.search.Facet`, and each field of a search view may have special requirements when it comes to the domains it produces [#special]_.
+In Jad this is done via :ref:`domains <openerpserver:domains>`.
+On the other hand, the Jad Web 7 search view's state is modelled after a collection of :js:class:`~openerp.web.search.Facet`, and each field of a search view may have special requirements when it comes to the domains it produces [#special]_.

-So there needs to be some way of mapping :js:class:`~openerp.web.search.Facet` objects to OpenERP search data.
+So there needs to be some way of mapping :js:class:`~openerp.web.search.Facet` objects to Jad search data.

 This is done via an input's :js:func:`~openerp.web.search.Input.get_domain` and